 During my new Doctor consultation (I thought him very thorough), a gamut of questions were fired at me, from under an arched and knowledgeable brow.
 Lots of poking and prodding, weighing, measuring and listening occurred.
 Squeezing, knocking and the questions went on for an exceedingly long time.
 Next, I was given bottles and forms to both fill and present to the hospital.
 This is where I cut to the chase and leave my usual shaggy dog story peacefully in its dog bed.

-I have Haemachromatosis, basically, I store iron, my blood then chucks it into my organs, the brain, liver etc. This toxic stuff causes havoc where ever it lands.
+Basically, I store iron, my blood then chucks it into my organs and tissue, the brain, liver etc. This toxic stuff causes havoc where ever it lands.
 There is no cure … but there is a treatment for which I am very grateful.
 And though scared, I will suck it up and get on with it.
 I won’t let it win or change me, it won’t define who I am.
+Still I smile, with damp eyes and a fighting spirit.

 One Venesection down and I didn’t disgrace myself, I am sucking it up!
 What the hell else can I do?
 So I guess right now, according to Tony Handcock I have an empty arm ‘Tah Dah boom!’

-Every ten days a pint has to be removed until numbers stabilise (how long is a piece of vein/ string).
-Then the gaps will widen to monthly and in a few years, maybe I can get to four times a year with monthly blood tests.
-But basically … ‘If you want to live, you got to bleed, forever.’
+Every seven days a pint has to be removed until numbers drop and stabilise (how long is a piece of vein/ string).
+Then the gaps will widen to monthly and in a few months or years, maybe I can get down to four times a year with monthly blood tests.
+For now my toxic blood can’t be used and gets poured away.
+Once I am in maintenence it will be used and my donations will eventually help others.
+But basically … ‘If you want to live and be healthy, you got to bleed … forever.

 Wanted!
 A Gentle Male Vampire with sharp teeth.